-YEAR 9 2021 STUDENTS Acceleration into VCE Units 1 and 2 in Year 10
+YEAR 9 2022 STUDENTS Acceleration into VCE Units 1 and 2 in Year 10

-At Mary MacKillop College we are committed to assisting students manage their pathway towards personal achieving best.
-The College provides selected Year 10 students opportunity the to accelerate into a VCE subject within their Year 10 program and Year 11 students to accelerate into Unit 3 and 4 subjects.
+At Mary MacKillop College we are committed to assisting students manage their pathway towards achieving personal best.
+The College provides selected Year 10 students the opportunity to accelerate into a VCE subject within their Year 10 program and Year 11 students to accelerate into Unit 3 and 4 subjects.